JobJPJoseph/GHOST-Game/README.md

     Must try to implement new algorithms: Done

 ### Tasks
-    1. We need to refactor the player.isValid method so that false case does not repeat inputs
+    1. We need to implement a Custom Error in the Board class.

-    2. To fix the issue we the 'isWin' and 'isLose' not working as intended.
-We will create two methods that will reference the player and computerPlayer separately.
-The 'isWin' and 'isLose' we reference these methods.
+    2. We need to cover an edge case or the game.js file just in case if the file is not found.